Interior of a hipster room, displaying modern decor and design elements.

 Who Should Choose A VA Loan?

-Any qualified military member, veteran or surviving spouse who qualifies for a VA loan should consider this type of mortgage.
-VA loans offer tremendous benefits, making them a great option for those who qualify.
+Any qualified military member, veteran or surviving spouse should consider this type of mortgage.
+VA loans offer tremendous benefits, making them a great option if you qualify.

 USDA Loan

-Home buyers interested in buying a property in rural – and even some suburban – areas may qualify for USDA loans courtesy of the U.S. Department of Agriculture (USDA).
-For those that do, it’s a very low-cost mortgage with no down payment required.
+Home buyers interested in buying a property in rural – and some suburban – areas may qualify for USDA loans courtesy of the U.S. Department of Agriculture (USDA).
+For those who do, it’s a very low-cost mortgage with no down payment required.
+As of July 6, 2020, Rocket Mortgage is no longer accepting USDA loan applications.

 How Do USDA Loans Work?

-You need to buy a house in an approved rural area to qualify for a USDA loan.
-You can use the USDA's property eligibility page to see if the home you want to purchase qualifies.
+To qualify for a USDA loan, you need to buy a house in an approved rural area.
+You can use the USDA’s property eligibility page to see if the home you want to purchase qualifies.

-Your property must also meet the USDA's livability appraisal standards – which are very similar to the FHA’s appraisal standards – to qualify.
+Your property must also meet the USDA’s livability appraisal standards to qualify.
 For example, you can’t buy a home with a nonfunctional water system using a USDA loan.
-Your home must be your primary residence – you can’t buy an investment property or vacation home with a USDA loan.
+The home must also be your primary residence, so you can’t buy an investment property or vacation home with a USDA loan.

 Who Should Choose A USDA Loan?

 USDA mortgages are a great choice for all those who meet the qualifications.
-Thanks to their zero down payment requirement, USDA loans make it more affordable to buy a house.
+Thanks to their zero down payment requirement, USDA loans make it more affordable to buy a house in qualifying rural areas.

 Jumbo Loans